VladimirStanovov/CL-SRDE_CEC-2024/README.md

 # Results format

 Data will be written to several files with different format.

+The repository contains two archives, Results_september2024.zip contains the full record of function values, constraint violations and coordinates of solutions.
+The second archive, results_transposed.zip contains the data from the same run, but only transposed unlike in the first archive.
+Files CL-SRDE_F%d_D%d.txt here store function values and total violations for further analysis as required by the CEC 2024 competition technical report.

 Here F and D are the function number and problem dimension:

 1. CL-SRDE_f_F%d_D%d_.txt - stores the function values, 25x2000, 25 is the number of runs, 2000 steps of saving.